sopnep15/tgaming-site/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    I offer skills and tactics for gamers who need advice on games so they are not using cheats to win games also so others play fair game.
 main:
-  heading: Great coffee with no compromises
+  heading: Great gaming skills for learning and trying
-  description: >
+  description: >-
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    This blog is about gaming, its not for the fun of it though but its for other gamers to get they're time on a video that's sent online.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A T-Gaming Logo with a background of blue and red flames
-    image: /img/products-grid3.jpg
+    image: /img/2.png
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: T-Gaming logo
-    image: /img/products-grid2.jpg
+    image: /img/1.png
   image3:
-    alt: Coffee beans
+    alt: T-Gaming
-    image: /img/products-grid1.jpg
+    image: /img/2.png
 ---